textpattern/textpattern.github.io/tags/tag-basics/integrated-tag-notation.md

 …
 ~~~

 We need to add this extra tag container to make use of the corresponding [image_info](/tags/image_info) tag functionality.
-That’s the only reason.
+That's the only reason.
 A lot of Textpattern tags work in relation to one another like that, where a containing parent tag allows child tags to do their thing.

 We first see the `<txp:image_info />` tag used in this line multiple times: